-Joanna C. Valente is the author of Sirs & Madams (Aldrich Press, 2014), The Gods Are Dead (Deadly Chaps Press, 2015) and Marys of the Sea (ELJ Publications, forthcoming 2016).
-Her chapbook XENOS is forthcoming from Imaginary Friend Press in 2016.
+Joanna C. Valente is the author of Sirs & Madams (Aldrich Press, 2014), The Gods Are Dead (Deadly Chaps Press, 2015), Marys of the Sea (ELJ Editions, 2016) and Xenos (Agape Editions, 2017).
+She is also the editor of A Shadow Map: An Anthology by Survivors of Sexual Assault (CCM, 2017).
 Some of her work appears or is forthcoming in the Huffington Post, Columbia Journal, Similar Peaks, Paris-American, BORT Quarterly and Tinderbox, among other places.
 She earned her MFA at Sarah Lawrence College and in 2011 received the American Society of Poets Prize.
-She is the founder of Yes, Poetry and is the chief editor for Luna Luna Magazine.
+She is the founder of Yes, Poetry and a managing editor for Luna Luna and CCM.
 She lives in Sunset Park.